Forfeiture Policy | Rain Out | Eligibility Rules | Team Entry / Withdrawal Policy

 Teams will play full-length games, similar to league play regulations.

 Pool Play games may end in a tie.
-Overtime only applies to Semi-finals and Finals.
-For 3rd Place and other Consolation games, tied games will go straight to penalty kicks to determine a winner.
+Semi-finals, Finals, 3rd Place, and Consolation games will go straight to a shooout to determine a winner in the event a score is tied at the end of regulation.

 There will be free substitution, with the referee’s consent at the following times: